-The WIP3 strategy for wastewater is to enforce WIP2 wasteload allocations for wastewater facilities.
-Any new loads of this type, of any size, will need to seek offsets or make adjustments through plant upgrades.
-Existing federal wastewater facilities include one significant facility - the U.S. Department of Interior - Leetown Hatchery, and a small number of non-significant permitted facilities listed in Appendix 4.
+The Phase 3 WIP strategy for wastewater is to enforce Phase 2 WIP wasteload allocations from significant facilities using concentration limits for nitrogen and phosphorus.
+Any new loads of this type, of any size, will need to seek offsets or make adjustments through plant upgrades to ensure permit compliance.
+The single federal permitted facility in this category, the U.S. Department of Interior - Leetown Hatchery, is currently in compliance (documented in WV's milestone reports).
+A small number of non-significant permitted facilities listed in Appendix W3 are associated with federal lands.